-Course Offerings, Spring 2015
+Course Offerings, Fall 2015

-Hist 2195, section 1: 20th Century South Africa (T Th.
-10:30-11:50 a.m.)
+Hist 2195, section 1: Modern South Africa (10:30-11:50 a.m.
+T Th)

 The 20th century marked South Africa’s journey from Apartheid to Freedom.
 In this course, you will study the causes of the brutal policy of racial discrimination, the ways in which South Africans resisted and finally triumphed to win their freedom, and how they have struggled with the legacies of apartheid since electing Nelson Mandela as the first African president of the country in 1994. readings will include 3 South African autobiographies from the 20th century, including Nelson Mandela’s Long Walk to Freedom.
 Prof. Nancy Clark.

 Hist 2195, section 2: Violence in the U.S. West (12:00-1:20 p.m.
 T Th)